-How to Build and Introduce an SDR Process to Your Team
+How to Build an SDR Process and Introduce It to Your Team

-Invented back in the 1980s, sales development practices are still widely popular among B2B companies as an essential element of their go-to-market strategies.
+Invented back in the 1980s, sales development practices still enjoy wide popularity among B2B companies as an essential element of their go-to-market strategies.

 The same study, however, lists productivity as one of the top challenges SDR teams face.
 This means sales leaders should invest in effective sales processes to make their teams more productive.